adamnew123456/SmallWM/README.markdown

 - Window Refreshing - Windows can be refreshed - this avoids subtle focus issues with applications like Chromium which cause certain issues.
 - Multiple Desktops - SmallWM can handle multiple desktops - they are rotated circularly, and their number can be configured in `client.h`.
 - Window Sticking - Along with multiple desktops, windows can be stuck to all the desktops
-- Window Snapping - Windows can be moved to the top-half, bottom-half, left-half, or bottom-half of the screen
+- Window Snapping - Windows can be moved to the top-half, bottom-half, left-half, or right-half of the screen

 Controls
 ========
 The controls of SmallWM are customizable - see `event.h`, specifically `SHORTCUTS` and `KEYBINDS`.
+Note, however, that these key combinations only work when _no other modifiers are pressed_, including NumLock or CapsLock.
 The defaults are as follows:
 - `Super+PageUp`: Layers the current window onto the top
 - `Super+PageDown`: Layers the current window onto the bottom
 - `Super+m`: Maximizes the current window